yulesyu/domain-helper/README.md

 Key | Description
 --- | ---
-`errorHandler` | What to do when exception occurs.
-`maxTimes` | The max times which exception occurs and it will exec process.exit.
+errorHandler | What to do when exception occurs. maxTimes | The max times which exception occurs and it will exec process.exit(1).

 ## License